Insurance FAQ: Personal Property

 Several causes could have resulted in a premium increase, and to know which is affecting you, you should review the policy with your broker.
 However, claims and rate inflation are two of the most common causes of rising prices.
 If you filed a claim in the previous year, your policy premium would be affected due to a change in claims rating.

 Based on overall market trends, insurers may adjust prices to stay competitive in the insurance market.
-An increase in paid claims by the insurance company can also trigger rate increases to help them balance out their costs.
-In recent years, there has been a rise in extreme weather events such as hail, heavy rainfall, forest fires, and floods resulting in millions of dollars being paid for claims.
+An increase in paid claims by the insurance company can also trigger rate increases to help them balance their costs.
+In recent years, there has been a rise in extreme weather events such as hail, heavy rainfall, forest fires, and floods, resulting in millions of dollars being paid for claims.
 Additionally, changes in trends specific to your area based on your postal code, such as a surge in vandalism or theft, may also impact your insurance rates.

-How much does home insurance cost?
+How much does home insurance cost in Saskatchewan?

 • The distance between your home and a water source like a fire hydrant or fire station also affects insurance premiums.